rauhbein/cacheproofs/README.md

    different memory system states are equal for a pa that misses
 * *icnt_oblg*: the content stored for a given pa in the instruction cache depends only on its corresponding cache entry
+* *clean_oblg*: the cleanness of an address only depends on the corresponding data cache entry and its memory content
+* *clean_dirty_oblg*: if an address is dirty but clean, its data cache and memory contents agree
+* *clean_not_dirty_oblg*: non-dirty lines are always clean
+* *clean_equal_oblg*: if data cache content and memory content agree for a given pa, it is considered clean
 * *msca_DREQ_unchanged_oblg*: data operations do not change entries of the instruction cache
 * *msca_FREQ_unchanged_oblg*: instruction fetches do not change data cache